 This isn’t a hypothetical for many leaders right now - it’s the daily reality.
 And it’s where real leadership begins.

-Here’s what I’ve learned, taught, and seen in practice: morale isn’t about cheerfulness or motivation.
+Here’s what I’ve learned, taught, and seen in practice: in uncertainty, cheerfulness and enthusiasm are beside the point.
 In uncertainty, morale isn’t about enthusiasm.
 It’s about:

 1. Name the Uncertainty - Out Loud